paperbenni/hackstreetboys/DOCKER.md

 - Docker installed on your system
 - Docker Compose installed on your system
-- An OpenRouter API key (for PDF-to-Haiku functionality)
+- An OpenRouter API key (for PDF processing functionality)

 ## Quick Start